OpenNebula/docs/source/deployment/opennebula_installation/frontend_installation.rst

     # yum install epel-release

-There are packages for the front-end, distributed in the various components that conform OpenNebula, and packages for the virtualization host.
+There are packages for the Front-end, distributed in the various components that conform OpenNebula, and packages for the virtualization host.

-To install a CentOS/RHEL OpenNebula front-end with packages from **our repository**, execute the following as root.
+To install a CentOS/RHEL OpenNebula Front-end with packages from **our repository**, execute the following as root.

 .. prompt:: bash # auto